What is Prime Cost in a Restaurant?

 What solutions are there for calculating prime costs in my restaurant?

-As you can tell, the concept of prime costs can become quite technical.
 You shouldn’t be expected to know exactly how to calculate them.
-That said, a good basic understanding is helpful, which is what we’ve hoped to provide in this post.
+However, a good basic understanding is helpful, and that’s what we hoped to provide in this post.

 Leveraging Technology to Manage Restaurant Labor Costs Whitepaper cover image